InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-for-sustainable-growth.md

 There is a strategic project that aims to collect the best innovations within a domain space to one common stack, allowing reuse of a common infrastructure and providing a standard user experience.
 Through InnerSource, various teams in the organization that work within the domain space get an opportunity to collaborate and contribute their innovations to the common codebase.
 However, a large number of contributions in parallel from several developers is making maintenance of the codebase difficult.
 This is adding a huge burden on the project maintainers who assume ownership over the code quality standards and enable the community through various forms of communication.

-Project maintainers are burnt out due to:
+Project maintainers are at risk of burnout due to:

 - Everlasting backlog of pull requests that need to be reviewed.
 - Job dissatisfaction: Majority of maintainers' time spent in community support leaves no room for innovation.